banzaicloud/pipeline/README.md

 #### Bearer tokens - JWT

-[JWT token](https://jwt.io) which is a really good candidate for being a [Bearer token](https://jwt.io/introduction/).
+[JWT token](https://jwt.io) is a really good candidate for being a [Bearer token](https://jwt.io/introduction/).
 Note that JWT is based on the [RFC 7519](https://tools.ietf.org/html/rfc7519) standard.
 The main benefit of JWT is that is `self-contained`, so it allows stateless authentication.
 The server's protected routes will check for a valid JWT in the Authorization header and if it's present the user will be allowed to access protected resources based on the `scopes` field of the token.
 JWT is stateless unless you would like to allow users to `revoke` the generated tokens immediately (so not waiting until the token expires).
 To be able to revoke JWT tokens you have to maintain a blacklist or a whitelist where you store all revoked or valid tokens.

 #### Vault